ibm-cloud-docs/Registry/registry_faq.md

 {: #faq_push_image_diff_account}
 {: faq}

-Yes, you can push images to {{site.data.keyword.registrylong_notm}} on a different {{site.data.keyword.cloud_notm}} account than the one that is running the build pipeline.
-Follow these steps:
+You can push images to {{site.data.keyword.registrylong_notm}} on a different {{site.data.keyword.cloud_notm}} account than the one that is running the build pipeline by using the following steps.

  1. Create an API key in the target {{site.data.keyword.cloud_notm}} account with the necessary access policies to allow pushing images to the required namespace.
  2. Store the API key and the target namespace in your build pipeline configuration.